daattali/beautiful-jekyll/README.md

 ### 1. Fork this project

 Click on the __*Fork*__ button at the top right corner of this page.
 Forking means that you now copied this entire project and all its files into your account.
-Don't click on the __*Create fork*__ button on the next page yet.
+Do not click on the __*Create fork*__ button on the next page yet.

 ### 2. Rename the repository to `YOURUSERNAME.github.io`